This post may contain affiliate links. Please check out my disclaimer for more information.

 Travel trailers tend to be less expensive than fifth wheels and since they tow from the bumper rather than a fifth wheel hitch, you have more towing options than you do with a fifth wheel.

-If you’re living in a camper full time, travel trailers can start to feel a little small.
-Most of the ones that we’ve looked at have a ceiling height of less than 7 feet with makes a 6’1” guy like me feel pretty cramped.
+A word of warning, living in a travel trailer isn’t for tall people.
+Many of them have lower roofs than fifth wheels and can be uncomfortable for tall people.
+Most of the ones that we’ve looked at have a ceiling height of less than 7 feet which makes a 6’1” guy like me feel pretty cramped.
 If you’re not very tall it could be a good choice.

 Motorhomes are a good choice for full time living if you want to be able to move around a lot or travel long distances.
 Like travel trailers, they tend to have a lower ceiling height.
 They can range well into the hundreds of thousands of dollars new but you can find a good 15-year-old class C for much less.